Donche/Python-Games/README.md

 This is some of my attempts to use `pygame` for game development.
-The games are mainly based on the classic video games, and I will also do some interesting experiments as well if I have ideas.
+The games are mainly based on the classic video games, and I will do some interesting experiments as well if I have ideas.

 ## Snake